Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 \subsection{Acknowledgements}

 The authors would like to express their gratitude to Mihalis Dafermos and Jonathan Luk for their support and many valuable comments on the manuscript.
 They also thank Jan Sbierski for insightful conversations.
 M.VdM.\ is grateful to Andr\'as Vasy for interesting discussions in the early stage of this project.
 M.VdM. also wants to express gratitude to Amos Ori for very enlightening conversations related to this project.
+The authors are also grateful to an anonymous referee for several helpful comments and remarks to improve the manuscript.
 C.K.\ is supported by Dr.\ Max Rössler, the Walter Haefner Foundation and the ETH Zürich Foundation.